Jacotsu/4chanLurker/README.md

 -`boards`: this key should be associated with a string which contains one or more board names separated by a single space.
 This key defines from which boards you'll be pulling the images

--`chanDomain`: this key should be associated with a string which contains the domain of imageboard that hosts the images (The site must implement 4chan's json api, otherwhise this script won't work as it is)
+-`chanDomain`: this key should be associated with a string which contains the domain of imageboard that hosts the images (The site must implement 4chan's json api, otherwise this script won't work as it is)

 -`command`:this key should be associated with a string which contains the command that will be executed when the image is downloaded (the image is passed through STDIN, command chains are not supported)